General Obligation vs. Revenue Bonds: A MunicipalBonds.com Guide2015-06-24

 When a state, city, hospital or any other issuer issues a bond, the issuer expects to pay back the borrowed money at some point in the future.
 The issuer guarantees repayment of the money in one of two basic ways:

 When a state, city or other issuer issues general obligation bonds, this means that the issuer is guaranteeing repayment of the bonds using any means necessary.
 The full faith, credit, and taxing power of the issuer are backing the bonds.
-This means that the issuer is going to use any taxation power in its authority to make sure you get paid back; the issuer is putting the revenues from every type of tax on the hook to guarantee the bonds: Income taxes, corporate taxes, property taxes, sales taxes, excise taxes, gas taxes, any tax that can be levied by the issuer.
-This is why it is called a general obligation bond: The issuer is generally obligated.
-If the issuer has any problems paying you back, the issuer has to raise taxes or come up with the money somehow, some way to pay you back.
+The issuer is going to use any taxation power in its authority to make sure you get paid back, putting the revenues from every type of tax on the hook to guarantee the bonds: income taxes, corporate taxes, property taxes, sales taxes, excise taxes, gas taxes, any tax that can be levied by the issuer.
+This is why it is called a general obligation bond: the issuer is generally obligated.
+If the issuer has any problems paying you back, they must raise taxes or come up with the money somehow, some way.
 The issuer may even have to sell assets to do it.
-If the issuer misses a payment, known as a “default”, a judge can order the issuer to take corrective action to raise money to satisfy the bondholders.
+If they miss a payment, known as a “default”, a judge can order the issuer to take corrective action to raise money to satisfy the bondholders.

 The most common issuers of general obligation (GO) bonds are:

 - School districts (school districts rely on the local town, city, or a group of municipalities that belong to the district to guarantee repayment.)

 Revenue bonds distinguish themselves from general obligation bonds through their method of repayment; unlike GOs which rely on taxation, revenue bonds are guaranteed by the specific revenues generated by the issuer.